Collins582/Collins582/README.md

 <!--
 **Collins582/Collins582** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...computers
+My name is Collins Kipkorir and I am a computer programmer

+- 🔭 Learning goals ...to improve in programming
-- 🌱 I’m currently learning ...programming
+- 🌱 Intrests ...programming
-- 👯 I’m looking to collaborate on ...friendships
+- 👯 Technologies ... computer
-- 🤔 I’m looking for help with ...creating programms
+- 🤔 Languages ...all
-- 💬 Ask me about ...computers
+- 💬 Current projects or coursework ... computer programming
 - 📫 How to reach me: ...0112574892
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...Nigerian jollof is better than Ghana jollof -->